 The Toronto Homeless Memorial remembers those who have died as a result of homelessness in Toronto.
-This project is maintained by Holy Trinity and other concerned citizens.
+It was begun by Bonnie Briggs (whom we sadly lost in 2017) and is currently maintained by Holy Trinity and other concerned citizens.

 In January of 2017, The City of Toronto announced the official tracking of homeless deaths.
 To date, at least 74 citizens of Toronto have died while experiencing homelessness int he past two years.

-An online memorial has been developed as well.
+An online memorial has been developed by friends.

 - At memorial for dead homeless, ‘it’s a lot of John Does’